your cart

 You can also see a history of European culinary influence in Japan with Tonkatsu, a breaded pork cutlet dish influenced by French cuisine.

-Other foodie traditions brought over from the West include mayonnaise which was popularised in Japan in 1925 with the advent of super-popular Kewpie mayonnaise
+Other foodie traditions brought over from the West include mayonnaise which was popularised in Japan in 1925 with the advent of super-popular Kewpie mayonnaise.

 A plate of tonkatsu